Brooklyn Promenade Social Seating and Kiosk/Cafes for Remsen Street, Montague Street Extension Experiment

 Some Thoughts:

 The entire promenade is very stark and not very inviting except for the extraordinary view.
 By initially just adding a few items to experiment with, the community could see what might be possible in the future.
-No matter what decision is made, it should be considered an experiment both as a way to get it started...something we call LQC (Lighter, Quicker, Cheaper)
+No matter what decision is made, it should be considered an experiment as a way to get it started, something we call an LQC (Lighter, Quicker, Cheaper) intervention.

 The seating needs to be either fixed or very heavy.
 The few people we have talked to are concerned that someone might take the lighter seating and throw it over the railing.
 The three examples from Porto and Paris along the Seine in Paris might be potential examples.
 You may know of other types of seating that would provide the social seating you are seeking.

-As to the cafe (or whatever it might be), the images suggest temporary ones like the example in Stockholm or even mobile ones.
-This needs more discussion.
+As to the cafe (or whatever there might be here), the images suggest temporary ones like the example in Stockholm or even mobile ones.
+This needs more discussion but adding refreshment is an important step.

 Miscellaneous Carts/Kiosks types that could be a possible